akashmodak97/Competitive-Coding-and-Interview-Problems/README.md

 - The code must be written in C++

-- The file must contain the Question along with the Solution (Check one file before making a pull request).
+- The file must contain the Question along with the Solution (Check one file before making a pull request)

+- Update README accordingly